MCLDG-zz/fabric-on-eks/workshop-remote-peer/README.md

 of ~/.kube/config, you could copy only the sections relevant to your new K8s cluster.

 To copy the kube config, do the following:
-* On your Mac, copy the contents of ~/.kube/config
+* On your laptop, copy the contents of ~/.kube/config
 * On the EC2 instance created above, do

 ```bash
 mkdir /home/ec2-user/.kube
 cd /home/ec2-user/.kube
 vi config
 ```
 * hit the letter 'i' and paste the contents you copied from your Mac.
-Shift-zz to save and exit vi
+Hit the escape key, then shift-zz to save and exit vi

 To check that this works execute: